Alignments track

 Sort, color and filter by tag

-With these features, we can create expressive views of alignments tracks.
-For example, in the below step-by-step guide, it shows how to color and sort the reads by the HP tag:
+The guide below shows how to color and sort reads by the HP tag:

 Color by modifications/methylation

-If you have data that marks DNA/RNA modifications using the MM tag in BAM/CRAM format, then the alignments track can use these tags to color modifications.
+The alignments track can color DNA/RNA modifications using the MM tag in BAM/CRAM files.
 It uses two modes:

 - All modifications - draws the modifications as they are